jwd83/VCR/README.md

 ### sshd_config

-change "GatewayPorts no" to "GatewayPorts yes"
+change "GatewayPorts no" to "GatewayPorts yes", it may need to be uncommented

 ### add VCR user